 There’s an extra step with monstera, too.
 Cleaning your plant’s leaves may be required, especially if it’s indoors.
 Place 2-3 drops of dish soap into a bowl of water.
 Dip a clean cloth into the water and wring out excess, and then use that to wipe down the leaves.
 A monthly cleaning will reduce dust buildup on the leaves and keep pest issues at bay.

-There’s a couple ways which you can fertilize your monstera deliciosa plants.
+There’s a couple ways which you can fertilize your monstera plants.

 The first, and most popular, is to find a liquid 20-20-20 fertilizer.
 Use about a half-teaspoon of that diluted in a gallon of water.
 Apply that directly to the soil to replace a routine watering session.
 Be sure to pour out any excess liquid in the plant’s tray when you’re done.

-A slow-release granular fertilizer can also be used.
+A slow-release granular fertilizer can also be used for Swiss cheese plants.
 Find one which is a balanced NPK with a good level of magnesium in it.
 It’s preferable to use one with organic nitrogen sources as those are more easily used by the plant.